natemartinsf/CappTutorials.net/articles/getting-started.markdown

 >Note: Very soon, this will be merged into the main Cappuccino install.
 But for now, this is a separate install

 Xcodecapp-cocoa is an application that helps you to use Xcode to develop Cappuccino apps.
-Download it from [https://github.com/primalmotion/xcodecapp-cocoa](https://github.com/primalmotion/xcodecapp-cocoa).
-Open the downloaded Xcode project, build the application, and install it in your Applications folder.
+Download it from [http://antoinemercadal.fr/xcodecappcocoa/](http://antoinemercadal.fr/xcodecappcocoa/).
+After you download the application, install it in your Applications folder.
 ## Let's build a webapp!

 OK, enough installing, let's make something!
 Open your terminal again, navigate to your projects directory (you have a "Projects" directory, right?) and type: `capp gen -l -t NibApplication testApp`